ylopez20/Notes/chapter_2.md

 There are other operators that we will talk about as the class progresses.

+##### testing operators
+There are operators that return true or false instead of a numeric value.
+Many of these you are already familar with, and most are binary (take two operands):
+  * <     less than
+  * >     greater than
+  * <=    less than or equal to
+  * >=    greater than  or equal to
+  * ==    equal to
+  * !=    not equal to

+You can also combine logic tests together with the operators:
+  * &&    'and' returns true if the items on either side are both true
+  * ||    'or'  returns ture if at least one of the items on it's sides is true.

+Finally our first unary operator (meaning it only takes one operand)
+  * !     'not' returns false if the operand following it is ture, and returns true if that operand is false

+#### Tracing a program
+This is a skill that helps you track down what is happening during a program to find why it is not giving you the result you expected it to.

+We will start by doing this on paper, and as we get towards coding, we will learn about some of the tools on the computer to aid in this process.

 #### Input and Output
 A computer is a great tool, and it can do a lot.
 However if we can't communicate with it, it does us little good.